15 Interesting Carbohydrates Facts for Kids (2023 Updated!)

 Carbohydrates are the nutrients that are found in foods and drinks.
 After consuming food or drink, the carbohydrates in the body break down into glucose, which helps produce energy or calories for daily activities.
 The reason behind the name carbohydrates is that they contain carbon, hydrogen, and oxygen, the three essential things needed by the body.
 They should be consumed daily because they prevent the body from consuming more proteins.

 What are the different types of carbohydrates?

 Carbohydrates are classified into two types: simple carbs and complex carbs.
-The simple carbs are digested very easily and absorbed compared to the complex ones.
+The simple carbs are digested very easily and absorbed compared to complex carbohydrates ones.
 Simple carbohydrates contain single or double sugars.
-Carbs with single sugars are called monosaccharides, and the carbs with double sugars are called sucrose (for example, the sugar that is used daily), lactose (sugar that is found in dairy products), and maltose (the sugar found in vegetables).
+Carbs with single sugars are called monosaccharides, and the carbs with double sugars are called sucrose (for example, the white sugar that is used daily), lactose (sugar that is found in dairy products), and maltose (natural sugars found in vegetables).

 Simple carbohydrates are divided into smaller categories.
 They are:

 - Monosaccharides: Monosaccharides are the smallest units of carbohydrates.
 They play an important role in the digestion process and help maintain a better metabolism of the body.
 The food should be broken down into monosaccharides for better absorption.
 Monosaccharides are again of three types: Glucose (the main source providing energy for the body), Fructose (the sweetest carbohydrate and is produced by plants), and Galactose (found in products that are from milk).

 - Disaccharides: Disaccharides contain two bonded sugar units.
 They are broken down easily by the enzymes present in the digestive system.
 After entering into the bloodstream, they provide the necessary energy required to run all the organs in the body.